bmiles/transcriptic_public_protocols/README.md

 ## Protocols:

-1. **Spread N' Pick** - Takes up to 6 bacteria samples, plates them, then picks up to 8 colonies for each plated sample.
+1. **Spread N' Pick** - Takes up to 6 bacteria samples, plates them, then picks up to 8 colonies for each plated sample, then cultures them in liquid broth giving the user a ```96-deep``` container with the liquid cultures of the colonies.